kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 ![waveplot]({{ site.baseurl }}/images/got_remix/wave_plot.png)

 Seems like this audio is a bit noisy.
-We need to try and understand how to detect the silent parts in the audio.
+We need to look at the "silent" parts of the audio and find a way to identify them.

-Lets zoom into one of the parts in the audio and try to identify "boundaries" of silence:
+Lets zoom into one of the parts in the audio and try to identify the "boundaries of silence":

 ![waveplot]({{ site.baseurl }}/images/got_remix/wave_plot_pre_zoom.png)